top of page

 How Much Life Insurance Coverage Do I Need As A Physician?

 Though life insurance is a cornerstone of personal finance for physicians, there is no uniform answer for how much life insurance a physician needs.
-Not surprisingly, every physician has different life circumstances and preferences, and therefore we see physicians who are happy with everything from no life insurance to >5 milion in life insurance.
+Not surprisingly, every physician has different life circumstances and preferences, and therefore we see physicians who are happy with everything from no life insurance to >5 million in life insurance.
 This will depend on factors specific to you as discussed below.
 It’s important to be intentional about how much life insurance to purchase so that you ensure your loved ones can have the lives you’d want for them if you weren’t around, while simultaneously not overpaying for life insurance and diverting those funds from money that could be growing your net worth.
 There are some common guidelines which we will walk you through to help calculate how much life insurance coverage you need for your situation below.

-Disclosure/Disclaimer: This page contains information about our sponsors, as well as affiliate links, which support the group at no cost to you.
-These should be viewed as introductions rather than formal recommendations - please do your own due diligence before making decisions based on this page.
-We are not formal financial, legal, or otherwise licensed professionals, and you should consult these as appropriate.
+Disclosure/Disclaimer: This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you.
+These should be viewed as introductions rather than formal recommendations.
+Our content is for generalized educational purposes.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
+You should consult these as appropriate and/or do your own due diligence before making decisions based on this page.
 To learn more, visit our disclaimers and disclosures.

 Quick Links